 Our Legal Duty

 We are required by law to protect your health information.
-If there is a security breach of your health information, we are required by law, in certain circumstances, to notify you.
+If there is a security breach of your protected health information (PHI), in most instances, we are required by law to notify you.
 We are also required to give you this Notice about our privacy practices, our legal duties and your rights concerning your health information.
 We will follow the privacy practices that are in this Notice while it is in effect.